jbosstools/jbosstools-fuse/templates/medium/cxf-code-first/medium-fuse-cxf-code-first-java/ReadMe.txt

-Camel Project for Apache CXF code-first using Blueprint (OSGi)
+Camel Project for Apache CXF code-first using Java DSL
 =========================================================================

 To build this project use